MrWolfZ/simplux/README.md

 ## Recipes

-Here are some recipes that will help you in getting to know how to use **simplux** to make your life easier.
+Here are some recipes that will show you how **simplux** can make your life easier.

 ### Basics